yak-was-here/yak-was-here/README.md

 # To-Do

--  Fix social media share images
+-  Use work cover photo as shareImg
 -  Include skill tag in page title of work search
--  Use work cover photo as shareImg
 -  Copy descriptions from website to GitHub and update repos
 -  Add services landing page and services component
 -  Create sitemap generator
 -  Add Google Search Console and Analytics
--  Make sure BaseMeta html entities (e.g. `&amp;`) are rendering
 -  Resume education section not showing up in portrait mobile-view
 -  Do not oversize small images in work cover pictures
 -  Add "Back to Top" button